 What happens next?

-Once your watchlist is live, lemlist scans daily web content for relevant matches across your selected accounts.
-As signals are detected, they are processed according to the workflow you chose, helping your team act on timely account intelligence instead of searching for it manually.
+Once your watchlist is live, lemlist checks web content for relevant matches across your selected accounts on a monthly basis.
+As signals are detected, they are processed according to the workflow you chose, helping your team act on useful account intelligence instead of searching for it manually.